 Phoenix, AZ 85005-9009

 You can also apply for CHIP in person at any Department of Economic Security (DES)/Family Assistance Administration (FAA) office in Arizona.
 If you plan to mail your CHIP application, you can find and print a form online.
 Be sure to sign your Arizona CHIP application before mailing it.
 Without your signature, the application will be considered invalid and not be reviewed by AHCCCS to receive benefits.
 CHIP applications must be accompanied by any required documentation, such as paystubs to prove income eligibility.
-You can download our comprehensive guide to learn more about applying for CHIP.
+You can download our free guide to learn more about applying for CHIP.